elastic/ml-cpp/jupyter/README.md

 > Alternatively, you can create the base image yourself using this
 > [`Dockerfile`](../dev-tools/docker/linux_image/Dockerfile), albeit it > will take a while.*

-## Working with Docker and Google Cloud Plattform
+## Working with Docker and Google Cloud Platform

 ### Running Docker locally